qdu-bioinfo/MT-tracker/Readme.md

 ## Batch Processing

-MT-Tracker also supports the batch input of profiling results by the following alternative two forms (compatible with Parallel-META 3):
+MT-Tracker also supports the batch input of profiling results by the following alternative two forms (compatible with Parallel-Meta Suite):

 **a.
 Sample list**